isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 Jevon Louis heads the Intellectual Property (IP), Technology and Data practice at Shook Lin &amp; Bok LLP and is experienced in both contentious and non-contentious matters across multiple industries.
 Jevon also advises on the creation, management and commercialisation of intangible assets, to support businesses in achieving their commercial objectives

+Mr Richard Goh<br>
+Group Tax Specialist<br>
+IRAS<br>

+Richard is a Group Tax Specialist with the Inland Revenue Authority of Singapore (IRAS).
+He is a certified Master Tax Specialist (IRAS) specialising in a broad array of tax issues across the IP lifecycle.
+He is also an Accredited Tax Advisor (SCTP) and a Chartered Valuer and Appraiser (IVAS).

 <a id="12apr-ta-id"></a>
 #### **FasTax Series: Fundamentals of Withholding Tax**<br>